mogapog/voiceflow-alexa/README.md

 ![Header](https://github.com/mogapog/voiceflow-alexa/assets/139735921/c0a3733c-9e3f-4c82-ae00-e0d489a4ffef)

 Log into your alexa account (the same amazon account you use for your alexa) and create a skill.
 Give it a name, language, etc. Select other as a type of experience and scroll down until you find the hosting settings.
 Select `Alexa hosted (Python)` and continue creating it.
-Make sure to change the invocation name of your skill after you create it too, in this case i am going to set it as `Alex Git` but you can set it to anything you want as long as it is within the amazon guidelines for invocation names.
+Make sure to change the invocation name of your skill after you create it too, in this case i am going to set it to `Alex Git` but you can set it to anything you want as long as it is within the amazon guidelines for invocation names.

 ### Hosting:
 ![Alexa hosted](https://github.com/mogapog/voiceflow-alexa/assets/139735921/2b5cff61-95cd-4276-b16c-8c398cd10ba8)

 ### Intents:

 Create an intent called `InfoIntent` and give it a slot called `CatchAll` with the type `AMAZON.SearchQuery`.
 You can give it many different utterances (which are ways of activating the response), but all of them most follow the structure of: `'PHRASE' {CatchAll}`, by example: `Search for {CatchAll}`, or a keyword like `Example {CatchAll}`.
-Do keep in mind that `{CatchAll}` is the text that is going to be sent to the ai, so if you say _'Search for Domino's pizza'_ and you have that as an utterance, the AI will only receive `Domino's pizza` as a prompt.
+Do keep in mind that `{CatchAll}` is the text that is going to be sent to the ai, so if you say `'Search for Domino's pizza'` and you have that as an utterance, the AI will only receive `Domino's pizza` as a prompt.

 ![infointent](https://github.com/mogapog/voiceflow-alexa/assets/139735921/4045cb04-a7d4-4fbe-8f25-45e951bd3a3b)
 ![catchall](https://github.com/mogapog/voiceflow-alexa/assets/139735921/6551a9c3-a6a1-4e72-a904-51080129bd02)